ZenGo-X/JugglingSwap/README.md

 ## JugglingSwap

-A scriptless _atomic cross-chain (and cross-curve) swap_ protocol based on threshold-signatures.
+A scriptless _atomic cross-chain (and cross-curve) swap_ protocol based on a fair exchange of secrets and threshold-signatures.
 See [paper](https://arxiv.org/abs/2007.14423).
 Demonstrating a BTC/ETH swap.

 ### Installation